grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/05 Running distributed tests.md

 Limitations exist on how large your test script can be when deployed within a `ConfigMap`.
 Kubernetes imposes a size limit of 1,048,576 bytes (1 MiB) for the data, therefore if your test scripts exceed this limit, you'll need to mount a `PersistentVolume`.

-Check the motivations for when you should use a ConfigMap.
+Check the [motivations](https://kubernetes.io/docs/concepts/configuration/configmap/#motivation) for when you should use a `ConfigMap` versus a `PersistentVolume`.

 </Blockquote>